Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Ablation Study

 \subsection{Comparison with 12-Lead Model}

 We now investigate the practical sufficiency of using 8 leads for ECG-JEPA pretraining.
-To evaluate the impact of this reduction, we trained models using both 8 leads and 12 leads and compared their performance on the linear evaluation of a multi-label task for PTB-XL.
+To evaluate the impact of this reduction, we trained models using both 8 leads and 12 leads and compared their performance on linear evaluation for the \textit{PTB-XL} multi-label task.

 Table \ref{tab:lead_comparison} presents the results of this comparison using ECG-JEPA\(_{rb}\).
 As expected, the performance difference between the 8-lead and 12-lead models is minimal, indicating that using 8 leads is sufficient for effective pretraining without significant loss of information.